Common washing machine problems and how to fix them

 One of the most common reasons is a blocked detergent line/tray.
 If your detergent and softener cannot travel down towards your clothes then how can the washing machine wash properly?
 To add to this, if there is a blockage, eventually detergent, germs and even mould will build up and transfer onto your garments.
 This will also happen if the filter is clogged or the drainage pipe is blocked.

 Try cleaning out both your detergent and filter drawer before starting your next wash cycle.
-If it's still not working you might need to check the drainage.
+If it's still not working you might need to check the drainage (see below).

 Other reasons might include: